The Hospital for Sick Children TCAG logo DGV image

 6. Next-Generation Sequencing Pricing

-Pricing varies according to project, instrument required, depth of coverage and requirements for bioinformatic analysis.
-We provide free consultation and assistance in project design.
-Please contact the facility to discuss your needs and pricing.
+Pricing varies according to project, instrument required, depth of coverage and requirements for bioinformatics analysis.
+We provide free consultation and assistance in project design and cost estimate.
 We will happily provide formal quotations or letters of support for grant applications.
+Prices are available in this table; although we will keep this list updated as often as we can, prices are subject to change without notice at any time.

 7. Next-Generation Sequencing Sample Submission Guidelines

-The required amount of starting genetic material needed as recommended by the manufacturer will vary depending on the type of libraries and sequencing platforms.
-Below are some examples.
+The required amount of starting genetic material needed as recommended by the library preparation and/or sequencing manufacturer will vary depending on the sequencing application, type of library and sequencing platforms to be used.
+More information is given in this link; Please contact the facility before sending samples if your samples fall outside the requirements.

 Submit samples using the LabLink server

-For instructions for creating and account, placing an order etc., download the following documents.
+For instructions on creating an account, placing an order, etc., download the following document.

 Next Generation Sequencing - Sample Submission forms (Microsoft Excel format)